-The attached Table A summarises our qualitative assessment of each potential landslide hazard and of the consequences to property should the landslide hazard occur.
+We have undertaken a preliminary qualitative assessment of the potential hazards, such as landslip and rock fall, and of the consequences to property should the hazard occur.
 Use has been made of data in MacGregor et al (2007) to assist with our assessment of the likelihood of a potential hazard occurring.
 Based on the above, the qualitative risks to property have been determined.
-The terminology adopted for this qualitative assessment is in accordance with Table A1 given in Appendix A. Table A indicates that the assessed risk to property under existing conditions varies between Very Low and Moderate which would be considered 'tolerable' in accordance with the criteria given in Reference 1 and the Pittwater Council Risk Management Policy.
-However, if the recommendations presented in Section 7 below are adopted, then the risk reduces to 'acceptable' in accordance with the above criteria.
+The terminology adopted for this qualitative assessment is given in Appendix A. Based on our preliminary assessment, the assessed risk to property for most hazards are "Very Low", which would be considered 'acceptable' in accordance with the criteria given in Reference 1.

 We have also used the indicative probabilities associated with the assessed likelihood of instability to calculate the risk to life.
-The temporal, vulnerability, evacuation and spacial factors that have been adopted are given in the attached Table B together with the resulting risk calculation.
-Our assessed risk to life for the person most at risk under existing conditions is about 10-6.
-The risk will improve if the recommendations presented in Section 7 below are adopted.
+The temporal, vulnerability, evacuation and spatial factors that have been adopted are given in the attached Table B together with the resulting risk calculation.
+Provided the recommendations presented in Section 7 below are adopted, our assessed risk to life for the person most at risk is 2×10^{-7} .
 This would be considered to be 'acceptable' in relation to the criteria given in Reference 1 and the Pittwater Council Risk Management Policy.